INF 1005 Information Workshop: Futures Thinking

 Workshop (1): Environmental scanning

-- Discusses their initial sectoral scans and identify major factors and forces of change.
+- Discusses their initial sectoral scans and collectively identifies and labels major factors and forces of change.

 - Evaluates forces of change in terms of their uncertainty and impact on the focal issue.
 Construct an IMPACT table.